 The lathe is made from steel and cast iron.
 All non-painted surfaces will rust if not protected.
-Apply a light coat of good-quality paste wax to all machined surfaces to protect against rust and corrosion.
+It is recommended that they are protected by applying wax.

 Blow out dust accumulation inside the motor, the housing, and the bed assembly frequently.
 If the tailstock has been used as a guide for drilling through the center of a workpiece, also blow sawdust or shavings out of the center of both the headstock spindle and the tailstock quill.